Hi folks,

 The Center for Working Class Studies.

+I think you will enjoy the resources that you find there.
 Then, blog about them.
 You blog can describe what you found and name some interesting issues that you notice.
 But I also want you to take at least one paragraph to answer the question: Why/how is economic inequity a feminist issue?

 Thursday, September 8, 2011